Where to get taco deals for National Taco Day

 Chipotle Mexican Grill

-Even though there’s not a specific deal for National Taco Day, you can sign up for Chipotle Rewards here and after your first $5 purchase, you get a free chips and gauc reward.
+Even though there’s not a specific deal for National Taco Day, you can sign up for Chipotle Rewards here and after your first $5 purchase, you get free chips and “gauc” reward.

 Chuy’s